viniciusostcode/productmanagement/README.md

 # Product managment

-This is a modest CRUD project to keep safe anyone's product managment, using .NET Core 8,SQL and Docker.
+This is a modest CRUD project to keep safe anyone's product managment, using .NET Core 8,SQL, Docker and Blazor as a frontend.

 ## Stack

-**Front-end:** HTML, CSS, JavaScript
+**Front-end:** Blazor

 **Back-end:** .NET Core